 Interesting: The Maldives archipelago consists of 1,200 islands that occupy a total area of 298 km2 in the heart of the Indian Ocean.
 If you are looking to snorkel in virgin waters, the Maldives are the perfect place.

-Bunaken National Marine Park is submerged between five small islands: Manado Tua, Bunaken, Montehage, Nain and Siladen, located in the northwestern tip of the big island of Sulawesi in Indonesia.
+The Bunaken National Marine Park is submerged between five small islands: Manado Tua, Bunaken, Montehage, Nain and Siladen.
+It is located in the northwestern tip of the big island of Sulawesi in Indonesia.
 It’s an area not too well known by tourists, meaning here you will only find true lovers of diving and the underwater world.

 Interesting: The marine park was founded in 1991 to protect from indiscriminate fishing with dynamite and toxic waste.

 Koh Lao Liang Island is actually two islands, one in front of the other.
-A limestone formation, with small sandy beaches, clear waters, and coral near the shore, it is an ideal place to disconnect from the world because there is very little tourism and it is a perfect place for snorkeling and diving.
+It is a limestone formation, with small sandy beaches, clear waters, and coral near the shore.
+This island is an ideal place to disconnect from the world because there is very little tourism and it is a perfect place for snorkeling and diving.